Education Director and Dance Instructor

 Sara’s work has been showcased at the Capital Fringe Festival (DC), Asheville Fringe Festival (NC), Fort Worth Fringe Festival (TX), Sapperlot Festival (Italy), Arts on Site (NYC) and the Kennedy Center’s Millennium Stage commissioned by Agora Dance (DC).

 Sara is thrilled to begin another chapter in her artistic life as the Education Director and Dance Instructor for Artes de la Rosa’s Artes Academy.
 To be given this opportunity to share her experiences as an artist, both the failures and successes as well as everything in between, to aspiring young artists, is truly a gift.
+In addition to her role with Artes Academy, Sara is also the Program Manager for Leaderhsip Fort Worth's Leader Kids program and a board member of LGBTQ SAVES.

 *Sara holds a Bachelor of Fine Arts in Modern Dance from the University of the Arts in Philadelphia, PA.